fredrikaverpil/searchReplace/README.md

 ***Important notice:*** Use this application at your own risk!

 This application does NOT store the contents of all text files matching the search criteria locally or in the RAM.
-Instead, it opens the files and re-writes them.
+Instead, it opens the files and re-writes them on the fly to minimize RAM usage.
+This is great for processing many huge files.
 If there is a write error - all data is lost.
 Be VERY careful when running this application.

 There is a plan b whenever there is a write error (maybe the file is open or locked).
 The application will then attempt to write down a dump file next to the text file with suffix "_DUMP".
-If this also fails (out of disk space), all data is lost.
+If this also fails (e.g. out of disk space), all data is lost.